- Special Offers

 Renvyle Connemara Co Galway

 Not a lot of people know this, but Renvyle became one of Ireland’s earliest country house hotels, in 1883.
-This Lutyens-esque house has been in and out of private ownership since then of course – most famously, Oliver St John Gogarty invited many famous guests here to this hauntingly beautiful area.
+This Lutyens-esque house has been in and out of private ownership since then of course – most famously, Oliver St John Gogarty invited many high profile guests here to this hauntingly beautiful area.
 The scenery is stunning in good weather but, thanks to its character, open fires, Tim O’Sullivan’s great food and the hospitality of General Manager Ronnie Counihan and his staff, it is always a great place to be – especially for guests with family or pets in tow.
 For dog owners this Connemara haven is a real find, with wonderful walking in the area and plenty of space around the gardens, golf course and beach for those morning and evening strolls.
 A number of the larger rooms are particularly well suited to people with families and pets – especially some of the ground floor rooms, which have little fenced garden areas outside.
 Simply magic.

 Lough Inagh Lodge WEST